reubence/reubence/README.md

 Jack of all trades, Master of One
 ---------------------------------

-I am a Data Scientist by training and Full-Stack Developer by profession who specialises in creating thoughtful experiences for brands.
+I am a Data Scientist by training and Full-Stack Developer by passion who specialises in creating thoughtful experiences for brands.
 (Also a self-proclaimed Designer)

 In my swiss army knife of FullStack skills, React is my sharpest blade.
 With over 2 years of experience in React, I've contributed to open-source communities and startups alike, and so far, thankfully nothing has fallen apart.